Best Hiking Socks

 Wicking and Breathability

 Wicking and breathability are important to avoid the dreaded 'swamp foot.'
 A sock that can thermoregulate well and move moisture away from your foot will inherently keep you happy and comfortable for long days on the trail.
-To test this metric, we ran, hiked, biked, and backpacked over distances ranging from one to 28 miles.
+We ran, hiked, biked, and backpacked over distances ranging from one to 28 miles to test this metric.
 We took socks through a wide range of temperatures and conditions, too.

 Socks with a thinner construction or loosely packed fibers typically breathe better than those that are thicker or have a higher density construction.
 By far, the most breathable contenders feature 100% synthetic construction.
 The Wrightsock CoolMesh II Crew totally crushes this category, being a clear choice for hot weather.
 It integrates thinner synthetic materials and ventilation that allows water vapor to escape effectively.
 The interior layer is soft against the foot and wicking away moisture efficiently.
 If you're looking for a warm or hot weather sock, this is our favorite.

 The Wigwam Hiking Outdoor Pro is another great option offering fantastic breathability.
 The fit is looser, so it doesn't wick as well as the Wrightsock, but the looser knit and larger coils along the interior of the sock grab moisture to move it effectively away from the foot.
 Unfortunately, this sock loses its wicking power in colder weather, as we observed on a winter camping trip.
 Luckily, you can fit a liner underneath the sock that helps to increase its ability to wick.
 The Injinji Outdoor Midweight Crew NuWool also provides superior breathability, though some of our testers mentioned that sweat lingers in spots between the toes, so it didn't score as high as the Wrightsock or Wigwam.